Yeh Jawaani Hai Deewani: Filming

 The Principal photography commenced in 2012.
-Shooting locations included Hidimba Temple, Gulaba, Banjar, Hamta Pass, and Naggar and other locations in Himachal Pradesh.
+Shooting locations included Hidimba Temple, Gulaba, Banjar, Hampta Pass, and Naggar and other locations in Himachal Pradesh.
 Some shots were taken at 14,000 feet above sea level and the crew shot at a temperature as low as −10 degrees Celsius.
 In May 2012, the cast filmed in Udaipur, where Kapoor and Padukone also shot a romantic song.
 The wedding sequences were shot at the Oberoi Udaivilas hotel in Udaipur.

 The unit experienced a difficult shoot in Rajasthan due to the overwhelming heat.
 Filming also took place in August 2012 in Paris, France on Rue Mouffetard, a street market and in Nice, France.
 Some other scenes were shot in Filmistan, Mumbai.
 On 26 January 2013, the crew visited Kashmir to shoot a musical sequence and other scenes.
 They filmed at locations such as Kongdori in Gulmarg, Pahalgam and Srinagar.

 Soundtrack

 The soundtrack and film score were composed by Pritam.
 The album featured nine tracks; lyrics for eight tracks were written by Amitabh Bhattacharya, whereas one song "Dilliwaali Girlfriend" was written by Kumaar.
 T-Series purchased the film's music rights.
 The soundtrack album was released through ITunes on 28 April 2013, for paid subscribers and was officially released through digital and physical formats, the following day (29 April 2013).
 The tracks "Badtameez Dil" and "Balam Pichkari" topped the music charts upon release and became chartbusters.